MOQ Meaning: Minimum Order Quantity, Formula & Alibaba Guide 2026

 thumbnail for this post

 MOQ stands for Minimum Order Quantity — the smallest number of units a supplier will sell in a single order.
+Typical MOQs are 100–1,000 units on Alibaba, 10–100 units from suppliers offering low MOQs, and as few as 1 unit from no-MOQ suppliers (at a higher per-unit cost).
 If a supplier’s MOQ is 500, you must buy at least 500 units per purchase.

 You’ll encounter MOQs when sourcing products from Alibaba, negotiating with local manufacturers, or restocking inventory for platforms like Shopee, Lazada, and Amazon.
 Understanding MOQs is essential for controlling costs and avoiding dead stock that ties up capital.

-In this guide, we cover what MOQ means (including on Alibaba and in supply chain contexts), how to calculate it, real-world examples from ecommerce and manufacturing, and 5 proven strategies to negotiate lower minimums — even if you’re a small business.
+In this guide, we cover what MOQ means (including on Alibaba and in supply chain contexts), the MOQ formula suppliers use to set their minimums, real-world examples from ecommerce and manufacturing, and 5 proven strategies to negotiate lower minimums — even if you’re a small business.

 What Does MOQ Mean?